-Unfortunately, poor regioselectivity with respect to the heteroarene was observed in the arylation of compounds 2-5 with iodobenzene, but regioisomers with respect to the arvl iodides were not detected in the arylation reactions of pyrazine (1) with 4-iodoand 3-iodoanisole and 3-iodothiophene, which provided compounds 6b, 6c and 6d in 83, 64 and 71% vield, respectively (Scheme 2).
+Unfortunately, poor regioselectivity with respect to the heteroarene was observed in the arylation of compounds 2-5 with iodobenzene, but regioisomers with respect to the arvl iodides were not detected in the arylation reactions of pyrazine (1) with 4-iodoand 3-iodoanisole and 3-iodothiophene, which provided compounds 6b, 6c and 6d in 83, 64 and 71% yield, respectively (Scheme 2).
 This meant that the arylation reactions did not proceed through aryne intermediates.
-The reaction mechanism was not elucidated, but the radical nature of the reaction was supported by experiments showing that the reaction of pyrazine (1) with iodobenzene in the presence of 1.5 equiv of KO-t-Bu and 1 equiv of a radical scavenger such as TEMPO, galvinoxyl or acrylonitrile did not give 2-phenylpyrazine (6a).[11a]
-Itami and coworkers then formulated a plausible mechanism for the KO-t-Bu-mediated arylation of 1 with iodobenzene in which the initial step was the generation of the radical anion species A by single electron transfer (SET) from KO-t-Bu to iodobenzene (Scheme 3).[11b]
-This radical process was supported by control experiments performed in the presence of a radical scavenger, which showed that the coupling reaction was completely shut down by the addition of 2,2,6,6-tetramethylpiperidine 1-oxyl (TEMPO), galvinoxyl or acrylonitrile.[11b]
+The reaction mechanism was not elucidated, but the radical nature of the reaction was supported by experiments showing that the reaction of pyrazine (1) with iodobenzene in the presence of 1.5 equiv of KO-t-Bu and 1 equiv of a radical scavenger such as TEMPO, galvinoxyl or acrylonitrile did not gave 2-phenylpyrazine (6a).
+Itami and coworkers then formulated a plausible mechanism for the KO-t-Bumediated arylation of 1 with iodobenzene in which the initial step was the generation of the radical anion species A by single electron transfer (SET) from KO-t-Bu to iodobenzene (Scheme 3).[11]